Moscow: Education

 There are 1,696 high schools in Moscow, as well as 91 colleges.
 Besides these, there are 222 institutions of higher education, including 60 state universities and the Lomonosov Moscow State University, which was founded in 1755.
 The main university building located in Vorobyovy Gory (Sparrow Hills) is 240 m tall and when completed, was the tallest building on the continent.
 The university has over 30,000 undergraduate and 7,000 postgraduate students, who have a choice of twenty-nine faculties and 450 departments for study.
-Additionally, approximately 10,000 high school students take courses at the university, while over two thousand researchers work.
 The Moscow State University library contains over nine million books, making it one of the largest libraries in all of Russia.
-Its acclaim throughout the international academic community has meant that over 11,000 international students have graduated from the university, with many coming to Moscow to become fluent in the Russian language.

 The I.M.
 Sechenov First Moscow State Medical University named after Ivan Sechenov or formerly known as Moscow Medical Academy (1stMSMU) is a medical university situated in Moscow, Russia.
 It was founded in 1785 as the faculty of the Moscow State University.
 It is a Russian Federal Agency for Health and Social Development.
 It is one of the largest medical universities in Russia and Europe.
 More than 9200 students are enrolled in 115 academic departments.
 It offers courses for post-graduate studies.

 The Pirogov Russian National Research Medical University (formerly known as Russian State Medical University) is a medical higher education institution in Moscow, Russia founded in 1906.
 It is fully accredited and recognized by Russia's Ministry of Education and Science and is currently under the authority of the Ministry of Health and Social Development.
 Named after Russian surgeon and pedagogue N.I.
-Pirogov (1810-1888), it is one of the largest medical institutions and the first university in Russia to allow women to acquire degrees.
+Pirogov (1810–1888), it is one of the largest medical institutions and the first university in Russia to allow women to acquire degrees.

 Moscow is one of the financial centers of the Russian Federation and CIS countries and is known for its business schools.
 Among them are the Financial University under the Government of the Russian Federation; Plekhanov Russian University of Economics; The State University of Management, and the National Research University - Higher School of Economics.
 They offer undergraduate degrees in management, finance, accounting, marketing, real estate, and economic theory, as well as Masters programs and MBAs.
 Most of them have branches in other regions of Russia and countries around the world.